 Of their living children, I found the following:

-The whereabouts for George Elias Brown is unclear after his marriage in 1885.
+The whereabouts of George Elias Brown is unclear after his marriage in 1885.

 Searching for Extended Family Connected the Dots

 Since the Campbell Avenue and Jackson Street address appear in the 1900 City Directory for two of Martha’s children (Ida and Sherman), one can conclude that Martha Brown (widow of Samuel) is the same person residing at the homes of her children.

 Since the 796 Campbell Avenue address is the home of Martha (Gordon) Brown’s daughter Ida Brown, one can now conclude that the death register entry in question does pertain to the individual I am researching.
 The key link is the address of 796 Campbell Avenue at the time of Martha Brown’s death.

 Now that I have discovered the death register entry for Martha (Gordon) Brown, I can attach it to FamilySearch and then begin to process the remaining questions:

 Who are Martha’s parents?
 Charles and Susan Gordon or Charles and Jane Fickle?